BitcoinDesign/Guide/guide/contribute/case-studies.md

 ---

 {% include picture.html
-   image = "/assets/images/guide/contribute/contribute.png"
+   image = "assets/images/guide/contribute/case-studies/CasestudiesHeader.png"
-   retina = "/assets/images/guide/contribute/contribute@2x.png"
+   retina = "assets/images/guide/contribute/case-studies/CaseStudiesHeader2X.png"
-   mobile = "/assets/images/guide/contribute/contribute-mobile.png"
+   mobile = "assets/images/guide/contribute/case-studies/CaseStudiesHeaderMobile.png"
-   mobileRetina = "/assets/images/guide/contribute/contribute-mobile@2x.png"
+   mobileRetina = "assets/images/guide/contribute/case-studies/CasestudiesHeaderMobile2X.png"
-   alt-text = "Twisting lines"
-   width = 1600
-   height = 800
+   alt-text = "Image of people reading books" width = 1600 height = 800
    layout = "full-width"
 %}

-# Process Study Guidelines
+# Case Study Guidelines

 There are various types of case studies.
 Some document proven solutions in the ecosystem, others are short, to the point stories of how a designer or team solved a particular challenge.
 This document is intended to help you write one of the latter.
 Ideally a case study that is digestible for a wider audience would be in the range of 1-4 pages in length.